MooersLab/modular-annotated-bibliography-typst/README.md

 ## Typst

-The online web service, typst.app, provides live previews.
+The online web service, **typst.app**, provides live previews.
 This provides the instant gratification that so many crave.
 This also accelerates debugging the source code.
+The web service also provides easy access to other packages.
-It makes the experience of writing the annotated bibliography more enjoyable than doing the same task with Overleaf.
+The experience of writing the annotated bibliography on Typst is more enjoyable than doing the same task with Overleaf.
+Doing this task on either web service is more fun than doing it locally.

+### Downsides to Typst
+- Poor support for downloading your project from the **typst.app**.
+You can only download the PDF of your project with a single click of the button.
+- The supported fonts on the webservice differ from locally available fonts.
+- No strong support from sourcing files outside of the current project.
+- The manual installation of these packages locally is convoluted; a package manager for typst packages is needed.

 ## Features